What is the difference between good customer service in retail and bad customer service in retail?

 1. T-Mobile’s example of good customer service in retail

-What do you do when a loved one passes away?
-Whether you’re consumed with grief or just plain shocked, you’re probably not thinking about the little things.
-Little but important details like real estate titles, joint bank accounts or phone bills are the last things on your mind.
-(Naturally.)
+Whether you’d be consumed with sadness or just frozen, I’m positive you wouldn’t be thinking about the little things.
+Little but important details like real estate titles, joint bank accounts or phone bills would be the last things on your mind (naturally).

 This was exactly the case for one of T-Mobile’s customers.